Antony (footballer, born 2000): São Paulo

-He began playing football at an early age, and he was spotted by São Paulo, who offered him a contract in 2010, aged 10, and as inducted into their youth academy.
+He began playing football at an early age, and he was spotted by São Paulo and inducted into their youth academy.
 During his youth years, Antony struggled for game time and was close to being dismissed from the club's youth ranks, but the staff convinced his manager to keep him.
 While in the youth academy, Antony met Helinho and Igor Gomes, becoming friends in the process.
 In September 2018, Antony helped his team win the J-League Challenge tournament in Japan, and named the tournament's best player.

 Later that month, on 26 September, Antony, alongside Helinho and Igor Gomes, was promoted to the senior team, and he signed a contract until September 2023.
 On 15 November, he made his first-team debut, coming on as a substitute for Helinho in a 1–1 draw against Grêmio.
 He was demoted to the club's under-20 team, to take part in the Copa São Paulo de Futebol Júnior, which his team won.
-He scored in the final against Vasco da Gama, and named the tournament's best player, for his 4 goals and 6 assists in 9 games he played in the competition.
+He scored in the final against Vasco da Gama, and named the tournament's best player, for his four goals and six assists in the nine games he played in the competition.

 Following his displays in the tournament, Antony returned to the first team, and with São Paulo struggling in the Campeonato Paulista, he began playing more first-team matches.
 He scored his first goal on 21 March, in a 1–1 draw against São Caetano, with the Tricolor conceding a goal in stoppage time.
 He scored two goals, including one in the final against Corinthians a month later, where his side lost 2–1 on aggregate.
 On 18 July, he agreed to an extension until 2024.

 On 5 March 2020, Antony made his debut in the Copa Libertadores, starting in São Paulo's 2–1 loss to Peruvian side Binacional.
 Following the outbreak of the COVID-19 pandemic, the season was halted for various months, and as such Antony made his last appearance for the club on 14 March, featuring in the 2–1 victory over rivals Santos in the San-São derby.